-The Fast of Tammuz in the Jewish calendar begins tomorrow evening (26 June 2021) and ends on Sunday evening (27 June 2021).
+The Fast of Tammuz (שבעה עשר בתמוז, Shiv’ah Asar b’Tammuz) in the Jewish calendar begins this evening (16 June 2021) and ends tomorrow evening (Sunday, 17 June 2021).

 This fast day commemorates the breach of the walls of Jerusalem before the destruction of the Second Temple.
 It also traditionally commemorates the destruction of the two tablets of the Ten Commandments and other historical calamities that befell the Jewish people on the same date.

 The Fast of Tammuz, according to Rabbi Akiva, is the fast mentioned in the Book of Zechariah as ‘the fast of the fourth [month]’ (see Zechariah 8: 19).

 According to the Mishnah, five calamities befell the Jewish people on the day:

 • Moses broke the two tablets of stone on Mount Sinai;

 • the daily korban or tamid offering ceased to be brought;